Chemical Engineering and Applied Chemistry

 • 3.5 FCEs plus a 1.5-FCE project supervised by a faculty member.
 At the discretion of the supervisor, a second reviewer and/or oral defence may be requested for students who plan to enter the doctoral program.

 • Students are expected to complete the requirements in six sessions (two years).
-They are limited to six half courses per year and three half courses per session.
+The limit is six half courses per year and three half courses per session.

-• Students have the option of completing an emphasis in Advanced Manufacturing; Advanced Soft Materials; Advanced Water Technologies; Analytics; Biomanufacturing; Engineering and Globalization; Entrepreneurship, Leadership, Innovation and Technology in Engineering (ELITE); Environmental Engineering Consulting; Forensic Engineering; or Sustainable Energy as part of their degree program.
-Please see details in the Chemical Engineering and Applied Chemistry MASc, MEng, PhD Emphases section.
+• Students have the option of completing an emphasis in Advanced Manufacturing; Advanced Soft Materials; Advanced Water Technologies; Biomanufacturing; Data Analytics and Machine Learning; Engineering and Globalization; Entrepreneurship, Leadership, Innovation and Technology in Engineering (ELITE); Environmental Engineering Consulting; Forensic Engineering; or Sustainable Energy as part of their degree program.
+Please see details in the Chemical Engineering and Applied Chemistry Emphases section.

 Chemical Engineering and Applied Chemistry: Chemical Engineering and Applied Chemistry PhD